 A good rapport is essential between you and your coach.
 If possible, always meet your proposed coach face-to-face before confirming whether they are your choice, and preferably meet at least two alternatives.
 You will be working with this person for an extended period of time with the intention of gaining specific and significant benefits for yourself, so it is important that you respect and trust them, and can work with them in a collaborative, professional and open manner.
 You might want to know about their coaching qualifications and experience, their style of coaching and how they will contract with you and your sponsor.
 You will have some prior idea of the specific outcomes and success criteria you and your sponsor are hoping to see as a result of the coaching and you can discuss these in outline with your coach.

 Your chosen coach should arrange a three-way meeting between you, your manager/sponsor and themselves so they can meet, and with you discuss in more detail the purpose and intended results of the coaching.
 At this meeting, the terms of the ‘contract ‘should be discussed and agreed, and this should include boundaries and confidentiality.
 Logistics, timing/duration and sponsor support should also be agreed.
 A brief summary of this contract can be circulated to all involved to ensure clarity and alignment from the outset.

-The first session should commence as soon as is practicable after the three-way contracting meeting and coaching now commences in earnest.
-The first session is normally focussed on further clarifying the goals and success measures for the assignment, and discussing any Personal goals which will not be shared with the sponsor (as opposed to Public goals, which are shared).
-Your coach will ensure that your Personal goals (if any) are aligned with the intention of helping you improve your performance and development in your role.
+The first coaching session should commence as soon as is practicable after the three-way contracting meeting and coaching now commences in earnest.
+The first session is normally focused on further clarifying the goals and success measures for the assignment, and discussing any personal goals which will not be shared with the sponsor (as opposed to Public goals, which are shared).
+Your coach will ensure that your personal goals (if any) are aligned with the intention of helping you improve your performance and development in your role.

 Your coaching continues, with sessions perhaps three to four weeks apart.